Domain 3: AI Safety, Security, and Governance (20%) โ

 - Grant

-bedrock:InvokeModelscoped to specificmodelIdvalues only - Use IAM roles (not IAM users with long-lived access keys) for application access
+bedrock:InvokeModelscoped to specific model ARNs โ notResource: "*" - Use IAM execution roles for Lambda (not IAM users with long-lived access keys) โ temporary credentials are provided automatically

 - Apply